What is UTF-8? The Encoding That Powers the Modern Web

 Bytes: 0xF0 0x9F 0x98 0x80

-UTF-8 became the dominant encoding for several compelling reasons:
+UTF-8 became the dominant encoding for several practical reasons:

-- Backward compatible with ASCII — Any ASCII text is already valid UTF-8.
-This meant billions of existing documents worked without conversion.
+- Backward compatible with ASCII - existing ASCII documents are already valid UTF-8.

-- Space efficient — English text (the bulk of early web content) uses just 1 byte per character, same as ASCII.
-Other scripts use only what they need.
+- Space efficient - English text uses one byte per character, while other scripts use only the bytes they need.

-- Universal — It can encode every Unicode character, from basic Latin to emoji to ancient scripts.
+- Universal - it can represent every Unicode character, from basic Latin to Thai text to emoji.

 UTF-8 vs UTF-16 vs UTF-32

 Unicode has three main encodings.
-Here's how they compare:
+Their tradeoffs look like this:

 | Feature | UTF-8 | UTF-16 | UTF-32 |